-1) It was a good idea once.
+1. It was a good idea once.

 Business ideas have “freshness dates.”
 Sometimes they expire.
 Wellness businesses built around nutrition and fitness fads are especially susceptible to this problem.
 Remember the spurt of stores selling low-carb products about six years ago?
 Once the Atkins diet faded, these stores lost their customers.
 Many women-only fitness circuit businesses have had similar problems.

-2) Nothing works.
+2. Nothing works.

 It’s a little like someone saying your baby’s ugly, isn’t it?
 Sometimes great business concepts just don’t click.
 The “why” isn’t always obvious and eventually doesn’t even matter.
 You need to figure out if you’re just off to a slow start, or if your business is dying a slow death.
 Look at actual successes — customer and revenue growth, media interest, and the like.

-3) You’re miserable.
+3. You’re miserable.

 Sometimes health and wellness professionals love their work with clients and patients, but they hate the bureaucracy of their employer.
 So they decide to start a business.
 Then they find out that running a business is about sales and marketing and hiring and firing and keeping an eye on the bottom line.
 They find that far less of their time is actually spent with clients.

-4) Now’s not the right time.
+4. Now’s not the right time.

 We’ve talked to quite a few business owners who are miserable because they’re trying to do it all.
 Right this minute.
 They’ve got huge personal commitments — perhaps health concerns, often caring for kids and aging parents — and limited financial resources.
 Keeping their business going takes energy and time that they just don’t have right now.

-5) The financial hole is getting deeper.
+5. The financial hole is getting deeper.

 However, most health and wellness businesses should see a clear track to profitability within a year or two.
 If not, you’ve probably got some hard decisions to make.